linsalrob/crAssphage/README.md

 *Do the right thing!*

+# crAssphage sequences

-# Genbank Sequence
+## Genbank Sequence

-The original sequence that was published in Genbank (but has [since been deleted](http://www.ncbi.nlm.nih.gov/nuccore/JQ995537)) is available as [JQ995537.gbk](JQ995537.gbk)
+The original sequence that was published in Genbank (but has [since been deleted](http://www.ncbi.nlm.nih.gov/nuccore/JQ995537)) is available as [JQ995537.gbk](JQ995537.gbk).
+It should be available in [RefSeq](http://www.ncbi.nlm.nih.gov/nuccore/674660337) although that comes and goes sometimes.

-# Sequences
+## Sequences

+We have received sequences from the Netherlans, France, Israel, Denmark, and Ireland.
+We are still looking for more collaborators to provide sequences.
+Some sites have reported not finding any crAssphage, but not many!

 [Sequences](Sequences) are provided by our [collaborators](COLLABORATORS.md)

+## Analysis

+We have started a preliminary [analysis](Analysis) of the data.
+You can download the sequences and run your own analysis too, we'd love to know what you try and how it works.

+# Questions or Comments?
+Want to be a collaborator?

+Contact [Rob Edwards](http://edwards.sdsu.edu/research) and let him know.